zeruniverse/Password-Manager/README.md

 8. Authentication control.
 Account/IP will be blocked for too many failed attempts.
 After a short time of no action, you'll sign out automatically.

-9. Email based two-step verification support on new device login (You need a free account from [SendGrid](https://sendgrid.com/) or implement your own send_email logic in src/function/send_email.php)
+9. Email based two-step verification support on new device login (You need a free GMAIL account with 2-step verification enabled.
+Use your email address as `$GMAIL_ADDRESS`, and app-specific password as `$GMAIL_PASSWORD`.
+Note you can only set app-specific password after setting 2-step verification) or implement your own send_email logic in src/function/send_email.php)

 10. Up to 15 password histories per account.